Carthage Cheat Sheet

 Use Case #1

-If I'm working with another team and I need to evaluate their work, I won't use an update.
+If I'm working with another team and evaluating their work, I won't use an update.
 I will use bootstrap instead.
 It ensures that I'm using the same dependencies that the other team is using.

 carthage bootstrap --platform ios